Unbelievably Moist Turkey Meatloaf

 Recipe updated, originally posted March 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne

-You would never guess this turkey meatloaf is packed with mushrooms, but that’s what makes it so darn delicious.
+Our turkey meatloaf is full of flavor, moist in the middle, and has become a reader favorite!
+You would never guess this meatloaf is packed with mushrooms, but that’s what makes it so darn delicious.
 Lots of finely chopped mushrooms add flavor and moisture, often missing from the typical turkey meatloaf.
 When choosing which mushrooms to add, white button mushrooms will work perfectly fine.
 For more flavor, try one or a combination of brown cremini, portobello, or shiitake mushrooms.
 The mushrooms need to be very finely chopped.
 You can do this by hand or use a food processor.

 You Will Need